frankstevens1/fb-data/README.md

 ### Commit selection

-After deciding on the games to collect data for, the `--commit` argument can be passed to commit the selection.
+After selecting the games, passing `--commit` will commit the selection.
 Once committed, data for past games will be retrieved immediately and upcoming games will be scheduled.
-The schedule is decided by the user.

 ```bash
 python3 main.py --commit